hosshonarvar/mechanistic-interpretability/README.md

 - **Regime change:** Drift is high and roughly flat until ~2k steps, then **drops sharply** and **plateaus** at a lower level (~0.57–0.61).
 Feature directions stabilize after that point.
 - **Causal:** Top-k ablation increases loss (ΔCE > 0); random-k has no effect → the model relies on those features.
 - **Interpretable:** Some features are token detectors (e.g. one fires on comma); others sparse (synthetic data).

+**Limitations**
+- One model size, one layer, one SAE config; synthetic data.
+- Results may not generalize to larger models, other layers, or real data.

 **Links and run**
 - [README](sae_feature_emergence/README.md)